briankelleher/bkelleher-nuxt/content/articles/creating-and-hosting-a-simple-discord-bot.md

 There might be a few interfaces DigitalOcean will bring you through before you can create your first app, such as connecting your Github account, setting some base permissions, etc. Once you make it to step one of creating your app on the platform, you should be prompted to connect a code repository.

-IMAGEHERE
-DigitalOcean App Platform interface for connecting a code repository.
+<article-image src="digital-ocean-connect-code.png" alt="DigitalOcean App Platform interface for connecting a code repository." caption="DigitalOcean App Platform interface for connecting a code repository." max-width="900px"></article-image>

 Next, you should be prompted to create a name for your app, choose the hosting region, and set the branch you want your code to be pulled from.
 When ready, you can move onto the next step, which should pull and autodetect your code.
 Keep in mind that the platform will not be able to detect your app if it is hosted in a subfolder in your repository – the entry point to your app must be in the root directory.
 There are methods to host projects in subfolders, but we will not be covering those in this tutorial.